Panauti to Namobuddha Day Hike - 1 Day

 The Stupa of Namobuddha is the main attraction of Namobuddha.
 It is a Buddhist shrine located atop a hill.
 The stupa is believed to mark the exact location where Prince Mahasattva (the future Buddha) had an encounter with a starving tigress and her cubs.
 In this legend, Prince Mahasattva's profound empathy for the tigress led him to make a selfless decision.
 He chose to offer his own body to save her and her cubs from the grips of starvation.
 In Buddhist tradition, this event is regarded as a notable display of compassion and selflessness.

-At the site, there are three stone images that represent the three Buddhas: Gautama Buddha, Dipankara Buddha, and the future Maitreya Buddha.
+At the site, three stone images represent the three Buddhas: Gautama Buddha, Dipankara Buddha, and the future Maitreya Buddha.

 Namobuddha is a significant destination for Buddhists, serving as a place of pilgrimage and meditation.
 This site is frequently visited by pilgrims and monks who come here for meditation and religious practices.
 The location is peaceful and serene, making it perfect for contemplation and spiritual reflection.